8.6.2 - ROGII

 Note: Well Seeker creates a new plan for EVERY target line change detected, even if this is just a change in an existing target line e.g. thickness.

-8.6.2.3 - Data Factory
+## 8.6.2.3 - Data Factory

-This feature is available at Actual Well level and below.
+This feature is available at Actual Well or Plan level and below.
 The Data Factory allows the user to look up offsets that are within a specified distance from the selected well, and download their survey data to the Well Seeker database.

-Note: This feature requires credentials, provided by ROGII, to be entered in the Integrations section of your company’s Innova Vantage environment.
+**Note:** This feature requires credentials, provided by ROGII, to be entered in the Integrations section of your company’s **Innova Vantage** environment.
+You can do that by following the steps described below:

 When first opened, the dialog will display the search area on the map.
 The centre of the search area will be the surface location of the selected well.
 The centre can be moved by left-clicking and dragging the middle point of the circle.
 It’s radius can be changed by left clicking and dragging the points around the outside of the circle.
 These can also be manually changed by entering values into the **Location** section of the ribbon.
 The search area can be hidden by toggling the **Show Radius** option.